Reach Your New Year’s Resolutions on a Budget

 How to Recycle Contact Lenses and Reduce Your Environmental Impact

-(StatePoint) November 15 is America Recycles Day and it is a good time to take stock of what you’re doing to reduce your environmental impact.
+(StatePoint) It is important to remember to take stock of what you’re doing to reduce your environmental impact.
 Every effort counts and that goes down to the tiniest recyclable items such as contacts lenses.

 Do You Live in One of America’s Clumsiest Cities?

 (StatePoint) Unfortunately, many of the most effective scams are those which target older adults, according to experts.

 Make Your Home More Inviting This Holiday Season By Taking These Steps